 - Coupons, discounts, and loyalty programs: Saving is one such big motivator to shop online instead of physical stores.
 If you can’t offer this benefit to the customers, they are more likely to keep purchasing from traditional stores.
 To attract customers, offer them various deal on surplus supplies, loyalty benefits like free delivery etc. You will need a powerful discount and coupons management system to offer an excellent experience.

 - Membership and subscriptions: These are modern-day revenue channels.
 Almost every segment of the global market uses memberships and subscriptions to streamline steady flow of revenue.
+To help manage these subscriptions there is software available, you can see this over at fastspring.com, to help make it easier on the business and their customers.
 Luckily, a grocery delivery app can accommodate two major types of subscriptions:

 - User subscription: Something like Amazon prime with added benefits for members

 - Subscription box: Instead of purchasing essential supplies periodically, let customers subscribe to certain products.
 For example, monthly subscription of daily milk supplies, hair-care products, skin-care products, vegetables, etc. You can give them added discounts on these subscriptions.

 - Local payment methods: Beside traditional payment methods like credit card, debit card, COD, and Net banking, it’s always wise to add some local payment methods in your list.
 Users are more familiar with these methods and don’t think twice before them.
 For example, UPI payment methods, Digital wallets etc.